 If your boss has indicated that they will retain you even if you fail (or if there is any chance of this happening) go into the meeting prepared with an action plan.

 Having an action plan after you fail the bar can go along way toward easing any concerns your employer may have about your abilities.
 Show up with definite steps you are going to take to make sure you pass the bar, whether that involves a detailed study schedule, extra tutoring, or how you are going to approach the exam differently next time.
 (See this post on what to do if you failed the bar exam!
 We have a detailed approach and step-by-step guide to maximize your chances of passing the next one!)
+We also encourage you to sign up for a consultation with a private tutor.

 It is also a very good idea to see if you can take some time off work.
 The more time you are able to take off, the better.
 It is best to have a plan set up ahead of time so that when you tell your employer the bad news, you can also say exactly what you think you can do differently to pass, and how they can support you in that realm.
 (If you must work while studying for the bar exam, please see our 12 tips to do both, here!)